 Why not an add-in?

 Arguably, Nintendo could have developed an add-on module to plug into the SNES to essentially turn it into an NES.
-Nintendo did similar add-ins for Gameboy compatibility.
+Nintendo did similar add-ins for Gameboy compatibility, and Atari eventually produced a similar module to try to save its ill-fated 5200 console.
 The problem with this was that the NES’ sound was integrated into its CPU.
 Nintendo would have had to develop a discrete sound chip that would be compatible, or get someone else to develop it, in order to make the module feasible.

 Nintendo executives probably figured anyone who wanted to play NES games would just hang on to their old NES console and play their old games on it.